zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

 - user
 - include_pdfheader.tpl

-It is logical to place admin templates in the admin folder, so I looked there.
+It is logical to place admin templates in the admin folder, so look there.
 You can verify that you have the right template by opening it, typing something in it and then checking in your browser.
 Now we do not want to edit this template.
 If we do, then when we make changes in MOST and drop our new module in, it will overwrite our template.
 You can place overriding templates in either your theme or the config folder.
 For this example, we will drop them in the theme we are using.
 Create a folder inside the template folder of your theme called modules.
 Inside that folder create another folder called StrainID.
-The path should be themes/YourTheme/template/Modules/StrainID/.
+The path should be themes/YourTheme/template/modules/StrainID/.
 Now you have to create a folder hierarchy identical to the one inside the StrainID module.
 For this case we need to create an admin folder, and drop the main.tpl in there.
-Place the following code in this main.tpl.
+Place the following code in this main.tpl file.

 ::